gabevenberg/dotfiles/README.md

 GNU stow is used to manage individual dotfiles 'packages'.

 ### Aalacritty
-setup to use Hack Nerd Font (`ttf-hack-nerd`) for an icon-rich font, needed for the full nvim and for yazi.
-Can easily be changed to any other nerd-font patched font.
+uses `hack` for a font, dont need a patched nerd font, normal `ttf-hack` (or any other font) combined with `ttf-nerd-fonts-symbols` will do.

 ### Kitty
 you dont need a patched Nerd Font, normal `ttf-fira-code` combined with `ttf-nerd-fonts-symbols` will do.
 Can also change what font is used easily, but always needs the nerd-font symbols.